-Stock option contracts come in lots (groups) of 100 shares, where each contract represents 1 lot or 100 shares.
-Most options contracts are “American style” in that they can be used any time up until expiration.
+Stock option contracts come in lots (groups) of 100 shares, where each contract represents one lot of 100 shares.
+Most options contracts are "American style" in that they can be used any time up until expiration.

-“European style” options can only be exercised at the expiration date.
-Options contracts come in 2 different flavors: Puts: The right to sell a stock.
-Calls: The right to buy stock.
+"European style" options can only be exercised at the expiration date.
+Options contracts come in 2 different flavors: Puts give investors the right but not the obligation to sell a stock.
+Calls give investors the right but not the obligation to buy a stock.

-Jon buys 1 contract for IBM at a strike price of $150 that expires in 3 months.
+Jon buys one contract for IBM at a strike price of $150 that expires in 3 months.
 The current price of the stock is $155.
-If IBM dips below $150, to $145, any time up until expiration Jon can exercise his right to sell 100 shares of IBM at $150.
+If IBM dips below $150 to $145, any time up until expiration Jon can exercise his right to sell 100 shares of IBM at $150.

 If he did this when the stock was at $145, he could simultaneously buy 100 shares for $145 and sell them for $150, making a profit of $5 per share.

-If a contract reaches expiration and the underlying stock for a put option never falls below the strike price, the options contract expires, worthless.
-Similarly, if a stock never goes above a strike price for a call option by expiration, the contract also expires, worthless.
+If a contract reaches expiration and the underlying stock for a put option never falls below the strike, the options contract expires, worthless.
+Similarly, if a stock never goes above a strike price for a call by expiration, the contract also expires, worthless.

 Stock options have a few special vocab words to know before trading them:

-- Expiration date.
-Date up until which an option contract is good
+- Expiration date: The date up until which an option contract is good

 What's worth noting is the price you pay for an options contract comes from the intrinsic value plus the extrinsic value.
 Generally, the more volatility a stock has or the longer you want an option contract to be held open, the more extrinsic value it has.